-Dr. Peter hypothesizes that reading disorders result from biologically based interferences with information transfer in the brain and that these interferences can be documented across many modalities including EEG, ABR, MRI, fMRI, DTI, and behavioral measures.
+Dr. Peter hypothesizes that reading disorders result from biologically based interferences with information transfer in the brain and that these interferences can be documented across many modalities and measures including EEG, ABR, MRI, and behavioral measures.
 She and her collaborators are currently collecting pilot data toward an extensive, multidisciplinary study of dyslexia where convergent evidence from the diverse measures will be evaluated for its genetic etiology.
 Findings from the Peter lab's study of childhood apraxia of speech are providing motivation to investigate sequential processing in dyslexia.
 Results from behavioral testing are consistent with the hypothesis that a deficit in rapid sequential processing underlies both childhood apraxia of speech and dyslexia.
-This would explain why many children with childhood apraxia of speech have difficulty learning to read and spell and, conversely, why individuals with dyslexia have difficulty with complex speech tasks.
+This may explain why many children with childhood apraxia of speech have difficulty learning to read and spell and, conversely, why individuals with dyslexia have difficulty with complex speech tasks.

 As more genetic variants for speech sound disorder are discovered, the potential to identify infants at genetic risk increases.
 Whether or not this will lead to a new effort to design and provide preventative services to very young children remains to be seen.
 Dr. Peter and two colleagues are planning a trial intervention in infants at genetic risk for speech disorders due to known genetic variants causing a medical disorder.
 If this experiment results in improved outcomes in the speech of children who carry the disease variant, we will have evidence towards trying very early intervention in other cases.

 Dr. Peter earned a Master of Science degree in Speech-Language Pathology at the University of Washington, where she also completed her Ph.D. degree in Speech and Hearing Sciences under the direction of Carol Stoel-Gammon, Ph.D.
 Her clinical expertise is in childhood speech and language disorders as well as in dyslexia.
-Dr. Peter recently completed three years of postdoctoral training under the mentorship of Wendy Raskind, M.D., Ph.D., in the Division of Medical Genetics at the University of Washington.
+Dr. Peter completed three years of postdoctoral training under the mentorship of Wendy Raskind, M.D., Ph.D., in the Division of Medical Genetics at the University of Washington.
 Dr. Peter is the only clinical linguist ever to complete the Graduate Certificate in Statistical Genetics, sponsored by the Department of Biostatistics at the University of Washington.